HelloJon29/jonathan_kim_case_study/README.md

  - Currently 94% done
  - added javascript to login page
  - fixed overflow of login and register page
+ - added data.sql file to autopopulate tables on runtime
  - began work on custom queries